cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --direct-routing-device string                              Device name used to connect nodes in direct routing mode (used by BPF NodePort, BPF host routing; if empty, automatically set to a device with k8s InternalIP/ExternalIP or with a default route)
       --disable-envoy-version-check                               Do not perform Envoy version check --disable-iptables-feeder-rules strings                     Chains to ignore when installing feeder rules.
+      --dynamic-config-map-name string                            Specifies the name of the ConfigMap to be used for dynamic configuration (default "cilium-config")
       --egress-gateway-policy-map-max int                         Maximum number of entries in egress gateway policy map (default 16384)
       --egress-gateway-reconciliation-trigger-interval duration   Time between triggers of egress gateway state reconciliations (default 1s)
       --enable-active-connection-tracking                         Count open and active connections to services, grouped by zones defined in fixed-zone-mapping.